JuliaData/DataFrames.jl/docs/src/lib/types.md

 `GroupedDataFrame` is a type that stores the result of a  grouping operation performed on an `AbstractDataFrame`.
 It is intended to be created as a result of a call to the `groupby` function.

-`DataFrameRow` is a view into a single row of an `AbstractDataFrame`.
-It stores only a reference to a parent `AbstractDataFrame` and information about which row and colmns from the parent are selected.
+`DataFrameRow` is a view into a single row of a `DataFrame`.
+It stores only a reference to a parent `DataFrame` and information about which row and columns from the parent are selected.
-Note that column numbers are stored by `SubDataFrame` as a reference to the parent.
+Note that column numbers are stored by `DataFrameRow` as a reference to the parent.
-The `DataFrameRow` type supports iteration over columns of the row and is similar in functionality to the `NamedTuple` type, but allows for modification of data stored in the parent `AbstractDataFrame` and reflects changes done to the parent after the creation of the view.
+The `DataFrameRow` type supports iteration over columns of the row and is similar in functionality to the `NamedTuple` type, but allows for modification of data stored in the parent `DataFrame` and reflects changes done to the parent after the creation of the view.
 Typically objects of the `DataFrameRow` type are encountered when returned by the `eachrow` function.
-Also accessing a single row of a data frame via `getindex` or `view` returns a `DataFrameRow`.
+Also accessing a single row of a `DataFrame` or `SubDataFrame` via `getindex` or `view` returns a `DataFrameRow`.

-Additionally, the `eachrow` function returns a value of the `DataFrameRows` type, which serves as an iterator over rows of an `AbstractDataFrame`, returning `DataFrameRow` objects.
+The `eachrow` function returns a value of the `DataFrameRows` type, which serves as an iterator over rows of an `AbstractDataFrame`, returning `DataFrameRow` objects.

 Similarly, the `eachcol` function returns a value of the `DataFrameColumns` type, which